 Anybody is welcome to comment and guess and I encourage you to do so since even an incorrect guess may trigger something in someone else’s memory.
 I may also offer hints in my responses so be sure to subscribe to the comments.
 Whatever is not guessed outright or crowd-sourced through the comments will be posted on November 30.
 [ETA: For the answers, click here.]

 Happy families are all alike; every unhappy family is unhappy in its own way.

 —The opening of Anna Karenina (1877) by Leo Tolstoy

 1. He rode into our valley in the summer of ’89.
-[ETA: This book has been guessed correctly in the comments below.]
+[ETA: This book has been guessed correctly in the comments.]

 2. Eilis Lacey, sitting at the window of the upstairs living room in the house on Friary Street, noticed her sister walking briskly from work.
-[ETA: This book has been guessed correctly in the comments below.]
+[ETA: This book has been guessed correctly in the comments.]

 3. When it became common knowledge that the great writer Prétextat Tach would die within two months or so, journalists from around the world requested private interviews with the eighty-year-old gentleman.
 [Hint: This first line is my own translation.]